24 March 2020

 - Have a history of being litigious.
 Some companies lawyer-up at the first sign of trouble (rather than doing the sensible thing and sitting down to nut out a solution).

-While your organisation's time is taken-up running around doing their bidding, you are not looking after other customers.
+While your organisation's time is taken-up dancing to their tune, you are not looking after other customers.

 Some industries thrive on conflict

 The ideal customer is less likely to exhibit these poor behaviors.
 However, it needs to be said, for many industries (like building construction and other contracting) that's pretty much a job description for your average manager and that's just the way business is done.